Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A SysOps administrator is responsible for managing a fleet of Amazon EC2 instances.
 These EC2 instances upload build artifacts to a third-party service.
 The third-party service recently implemented a strict IP allow list that requires all build uploads to come from a single IP address.
 What change should the systems administrator make to the existing build fleet to comply with this new requirement?

-- [x] Move all of the EC2 instances behind a NAT gateway and provide the gateway IP address to the service.
+- [ ] Move all of the EC2 instances behind a NAT gateway and provide the gateway IP address to the service.
 - [ ] Move all of the EC2 instances behind an internet gateway and provide the gateway IP address to the service.
-- [ ] Move all of the EC2 instances into a single Availability Zone and provide the Availability Zone IP address to the service.
+- [x] Move all of the EC2 instances into a single Availability Zone and provide the Availability Zone IP address to the service.
 - [ ] Move all of the EC2 instances to a peered VPC and provide the VPC IP address to the service.

-### A company uses an Amazon CloudFront distribution to deliver its website.
-Traffic logs for the website must be centrally stored, and all data must be encrypted at rest.
-Which solution will meet these requirements?
+### A company hosts its web applications in the AWS Cloud.
+The company configures Elastic Load Balancers to use certificates that are imported into AWS Certificate Manager (ACM).
+The company's security team must be notified 30 days before the expiration of each certificate.
+What should a solutions architect recommend to meet this requirement?

-- [ ] Create an Amazon OpenSearch Service (Amazon Elasticsearch Service) domain with internet access and server-side encryption that uses the default AWS managed customer master key (CMK).
-Configure CloudFront to use the Amazon OpenSearch Service (Amazon Elasticsearch Service) domain as a log destination.
+- [ ] Add a rule in ACM to publish a custom message to an Amazon Simple Notification Service (Amazon SNS) topic every day, beginning 30 days before any certificate will expire.
-- [ ] Create an Amazon OpenSearch Service (Amazon Elasticsearch Service) domain with VPC access and server-side encryption that uses AES-256.
-Configure CloudFront to use the Amazon OpenSearch Service (Amazon Elasticsearch Service) domain as a log destination.
+- [x] Create an AWS Config rule that checks for certificates that will expire within 30 days.
+Configure Amazon EventBridge (Amazon CloudWatch Events) to invoke a custom alert by way of Amazon Simple Notification Service (Amazon SNS) when AWS Config reports a noncompliant resource.
-- [x] Create an Amazon S3 bucket that is configured with default server-side encryption that uses AES-256.
-Configure CloudFront to use the S3 bucket as a log destination.
+- [ ] Use AWS Trusted Advisor to check for certificates that will expire within 30 days.
+Create an Amazon CloudWatch alarm that is based on Trusted Advisor metrics for check status changes.
+Configure the alarm to send a custom alert by way of Amazon Simple Notification Service (Amazon SNS).
-- [ ] Create an Amazon S3 bucket that is configured with no default encryption.
-Enable encryption in the CloudFront distribution, and use the S3 bucket as a log destination.
+- [ ] Create an Amazon EventBridge (Amazon CloudWatch Events) rule to detect any certificates that will expire within 30 days.
+Configure the rule to invoke an AWS Lambda function.
+Configure the Lambda function to send a custom alert by way of Amazon Simple Notification Service (Amazon SNS).

 ### An organization created an Amazon Elastic File System (Amazon EFS) volume with a file system ID of fs-85ba41fc, and it is actively used by 10 Amazon EC2 hosts.
 The organization has become concerned that the file system is not encrypted.
 How can this be resolved?